 Remember that companies can go up in price without demonstrating any substantial increase in earnings.
 Still, in the long run it is earnings that fuel the market capitalization of a publicly traded enterprise.

-Stock is not only good because it can grow in price.
+A stock is not only good because it can grow in price.
 Dividend payments should not be discarded, as well.
 Dividend Yield is received by dividing the annual dividend by the stock price.
-In other words, it can be treated as an interest on your money.
+In other words, it can be treated as an interest on the investor’s money (note that CFDs on stocks do not provide dividends).
 Dividends, however, are a tricky subject, as it is not always beneficial for the company to distribute the profit among shareholders.
-Sometimes it is worth to reinvest the money in the further development of the company, so keep that in mind.
+Sometimes it might be better to reinvest the money in the further development of the company, so keep that in mind.

 All above-mentioned metrics can be found in or derived from earnings reports, posted by companies on their corporate websites.
-Now, when you know how to evaluate a company like Warren Buffett, find a company to analyze and invest in.Trade now
+Now, when you know how to evaluate a company like Warren Buffett, you can proceed to the trading platform and find a company to analyze and invest in.Start trading